 Australian Fur Seals, once hunted excessively for their pelts, are now fully protected and enjoy resting on Chinaman’s Hat, a man-made haul out platform in the bay.
 Here the seals get out of the water and rest after days of fishing.
 Seeing them up close you will be mesmerised by their presence, agility and adore their features.

 From around June through to August (winter), along the southern coast of Victoria, our waters are home to the migration passages of whales.
-Sightings of Humpback, Southern Right and Killer whales (Orca) are increasing year on year, but alas with little predictability.
+Sightings of Humpback, Southern Right and Killer whales (Orca) are increasing year on year.
 Visits into Port Phillip Bay are becoming more frequent and it’s possible to gain some amazing sightings.

 Passing by protected marine parks and one of only 64 Ramsar wetlands in Australia, you’ll enjoy 360 degree views from our open vessel.
 Through sharing and developing understanding, we hope to aid protection and conservation of our significant nature and wildlife.

 The local population of bottlenose dolphins are significant to our area and it’s always an exciting moment when they choose to interact with us.
 They don’t always appear, but when they do we enjoy the unique opportunity to observe their distinct behaviours, appreciating their size and the incredible look in their eyes as they often look up at you above the surface.

 Visit a new world of colour on this fun boat cruise from the pretty seaside town of Sorrento, near Melbourne.

 The indicative 9am tour schedule is as follows: